 👨🎓 Example of Information Processing Theory in Practice

 Imagine Sam, a student who recently started learning French.
-Using the example of Sam’s journey of learning a foreign language, we’ll discuss how information processing theory works in practice.
+Using Sam’s journey of learning a foreign language, we’ll discuss how IPT works in practice.

 1️⃣ Encoding:

 Before information can proceed to Sam’s memory, it should be encoded.
 So, Sam’s first step is to receive information through his senses.
-For example, he looks at the written texts in his textbook to see what French words look like and listens to the teacher to hear how they sound.
+He reads the stories in his textbook to see what French words look like and listens to the teacher to hear how they sound.

 2️⃣ Sensory memory:

-Once Sam encounters new French words or phrases, his sensory memory briefly holds their visual layout and pronunciation for a very short time before further processing.
+Once Sam encounters unfamiliar French phrases, his sensory memory briefly holds their visual layout and pronunciation before further processing.

 3️⃣ Attention:

-If Sam wants to remember these new words, he has to pay attention.
-This is the necessary condition for the information to be moved to short-term memory.
+To memorize these new words, Sam has to focus.
+This is necessary for the information to be moved to short-term memory.
 Otherwise, it will be quickly forgotten.

 4️⃣ Short-term memory:

-Some of the new French vocabulary and grammar rules that Sam is focusing on move to his short-term memory.
-However, without rehearsal or repetition, this information is susceptible to being lost through forgetting.
+Some of the new French vocabulary and grammar rules that Sam is focusing on are transferred to his short-term memory.
+However, without rehearsal or repetition, this knowledge can get lost through forgetting.

 5️⃣ Rehearsal for long-term storage: